tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 ### 1.3 Data Quality Vocabulary Terms (non-normative)

-The `bdqval:` vocabulary includes four groups of concepts used across the BDQ standard:
+The `bdqval:` vocabulary includes three groups of concepts used across the BDQ standard:

-- **Use Cases** (`bdqffdq:UseCase`) – formal representations of the purposes for which data might be evaluated using BDQ Tests.
 - **Test Parameters** (`bdqffdq:Parameter`) – concepts used to configure the behavior of Tests, including named parameters like `bdqval:sourceAuthority`.
 - **Information Elements** – used by `Multi Record` `Measure` Tests to refer to aggregated or referenced values.
 - **Empty/NotEmpty Concepts** – `bdqval:Empty` and `bdqval:NotEmpty`, which provide shared semantics for Tests dealing with missing or present values.